-- the appropriate workbook(s)

-- the homework diary

-- pens, biros (black, blue, red)

-- a pencil (HB)

-- a ruler (glue, erasers, pencil sharpeners and coloured pencils will also often be needed.)

-- Special subjects will have particular equipment requirements which must be met.

-- iPad and keyboard (Year 7 and 8 mandatory) see specific lists for Years 7 and 8 below.
+- the appropriate workbook(s) - pens, biros (black, blue, red) - a pencil (HB) - a ruler (glue, erasers, pencil sharpeners and coloured pencils will also often be needed.) - Special subjects will have particular equipment requirements which must be met. - iPad and keyboard (Year 7 and 8 mandatory) see specific lists for Years 7 and 8 below.